How Long Does It Take To Learn Spanish With Duolingo?

 In the Duolingo Spanish course, you’ll find eight sections packed with language lessons and resources to explore.
 Each section covers different aspects of the language, from basics like greetings and food to more advanced topics like past tense and professions (similar to the Rosetta Stone Spanish course).

 As you progress through the sections, you’ll unlock new vocabulary and grammar concepts, gradually building your skills and confidence in Spanish.
-Whether you’re a beginner or looking to brush up on your skills, Duolingo’s structured approach makes learning Spanish engaging and rewarding.
+Whether you’re a beginner or looking to brush up on your skills, Duolingo’s approach feels like a game with their rewards system.

 How Many Units In Duolingo Spanish?